GWL22/DSS/project03-Hotel_Recommand/README.md

 Expedia wanted to predict which hotel cluster user would belong to.

 '**Ensemble_hotel_cluster.py**' is the result to solve the problem.
 It was very difficult to find proper model and columns combinations.
+In addition, Prediction Accuracy (0.30) is too low to judge it works.

 However, train dataset has some specific regularities between them;

 - user_location_country: The ID of the country the customer is located